-BEST Waterfalls in the West TETONS
+3 Best Waterfalls in the West Tetons

 Fall Creek Falls, Idaho

 This waterfall dumps right into the Snake River.
-To experience the entire thing, you’d have to view it by boat, or via drone (like we did).
-There is a boat launch nearby, but you really can’t beat the ease of access right off of NF-058.
-This really makes for a perfect stop on your way east on Highway 26.
+Because it’s so wide, to experience the entire thing, you’d have to view it by boat, or via drone (like we did).
+There is a boat launch nearby if that’s something you want to do, and we did see some boaters in the water enjoying the waterfall view from there.

 The Victor Emporium